-3) Mountain gorillas are herbivores and their diet is composed of leaves, shoots and stems.
+Mountain gorillas are herbivores and their diet is composed of leaves, shoots and stems.
 They also feed on bark, roots, flowers and fruit as well as small invertebrates.
 A fully grown male eats up to 34 kilograms of vegetation daily, while a female can consume as much as 18 kilograms.
-They feed towards the bamboo forests when fresh shoots are available, and pitch camp in the subalpine regions to enjoy the soft centers of giant senecio trees.
+They feed towards the bamboo forests when fresh shoots are available and pitch camp in the subalpine regions to enjoy the soft centres of giant Senecio trees.

-Adult males have conical shaped heads which is brought about by their pronounced bony crests on the top and back of their skulls.
+Adult males have conical shaped heads which are brought about by their pronounced bony crests on the top and back of their skulls.
 Adult females have less pronounced crests.

 Mountain gorillas have a black ring around the iris completing their dark brown eyes.

-6) Silverbacks are adult males with gray or silver-colored hair that develops on their backs as they age; and their arm hair is especially long.
+Silverbacks are adult males with grey or silver-coloured hair that develops on their backs as they age, and their arm hair is especially long.
 The tallest silverback on record was a 1.95 m gorilla with an arm span of 2.7 m, a chest of 1.98 m and a weight of 219 kg.
 This was in Alimbongo, Northern Kivu, in the Democratic Republic of Congo in May 1938.